ccoenraets/forcejs/README.md

 Modern JavaScript applications now use ECMAScript 6 (aka ECMAScript 2015) and beyond.
 The current version of modern frameworks (such as React, Angular 2, and Ionic 2) are also built on top of ECMAScript 6 and beyond.
 To support modern application development, and to integrate nicely with these frameworks, ForceJS is now built on top of ECMAScript 6 as well.

+## Compatible with ECMAScript 5

+The ECMAScript 6 source files are compiled into an ECMAScript 5 compatible version.
+The ECMAScript 5 compatible files are available in the `dist` directory.

 > The original ECMAScript 5 version is available in the [es5 branch](https://github.com/ccoenraets/forcejs/tree/es5) of this repository

 ## Key Characteristics